 Our current work

-In the last year, we have provided initial assessment advice on referrals from Devon, Hartlepool, Grantham, Oxfordshire, Thurrock and Cumbria.
-We are currently considering referrals from Yorkshire and Stoke.
+In the last year, we have provided advice on referrals from Cumbria, East Yorkshire, Essex, London, Oxfordshire, Staffordshire, and West Yorkshire.
+We are currently considering referrals from South Tyneside and Sunderland and from Northumberland.

 We have provided informal advice to organisations and individuals on health issues in Bedfordshire, Bristol, Cumbria, Devon, Dorset, Greater Manchester, Hampshire, Kent, Lincolnshire, London, Northumberland, Oxfordshire, Tyneside and Yorkshire as well as advice on specialised commissioning and general advice on NHS reconfiguration issues to national organisations.